Wikipedia not afraid to go dark to protect Internet

 By Jasmin Melvin

-WASHINGTON Wikipedia founder Jimmy Wales said on Thursday he hopes the online encyclopedia would never have to go dark again, but it would if necessary to protect the Internet from draconian policies that would harm everyday users.
+WASHINGTON, July 12 Wikipedia founder Jimmy Wales said o n T hursday he hopes the online encyclopedia would never have to go dark again, but it would if necessary to protect the Internet from draconian policies that would harm everyday users.

 The site played a key role in stopping proposed U.S. anti-piracy legislation in its tracks with a 24-hour blackout in January.